-Additionally, the Swedish economy is one of the most secure in the world: In 2017, Sweden was among the leading countries in the world with the largest gross domestic product per capita, an important indicator for a country's economic well-being - GDP per capita indicates the strength of the economy and standard of living in a country.
-In addition, Sweden's gross domestic product is estimated to increase to approximately 650 billion dollars by 2020, a significant increase compared to 2010.
+Additionally, the Swedish economy is one of the strongest in the world.
+In 2017, Sweden was among the leading countries in the world with the largest gross domestic product per capita, an important indicator for a country's economic well-being.GDP per capita indicates the strength of the economy and standard of living in a country.
+In addition, Sweden's gross domestic product is estimated to increase to approximately 640 billion dollars by 2022, a significant increase compared to the 2015 Eurozone Crisis level.
 Most of Sweden's GDP is generated by the services sector, which includes tourism and hospitality.